censorship-no-archive/ceno2-testbed/servers.md

 ``nodes_history``
-: Print oldest-to-newest list of ``UTC_ISO_DATE NODE_ID`` occurrences in the web access log, i.e. show which nodes where available on which days.
+: Print oldest-to-newest list of ``UTC_ISO_DATE NODE_ID`` occurrences in the beacon log, i.e. show which nodes where available on which days.

 ``data_pack``
 : Pack test results and other files useful for their interpretation.